reymon359/how-to-live/docs/README.md

-Thanks to all those people whose views and advice in real life or through other ways like the internet or books have helped me to see things differently and grow.
+Thanks to all those people whose views and advice in real life or through other ways, like the internet or books, have helped me to see things differently and grow.

 ## Content: advices